-McLaren Health Plan's Top Pay for Performance Provider for Calendar Year 2014!
+MHP's Top Pay for Performance (P4P) provider for calendar year 2016!

-Dr. Al-Harastani, a Pediatrician in Lapeer, has more than 1,700 assigned Commercial and Medicaid members.
+Dr. Al-Harastani, a pediatrician in Lapeer, has more than 1,700 assigned Commercial and Medicaid members.

 Congratulations Dr. Al-Harastani.
-We look forward to working with you on your continued participation in the MHP Pay for Performance (P4P) Program!
+We look forward to working with you on your continued participation in the MHP P4P Program!